 Research tells us that successful physicists are good at more than problem solving and doing experiments - they have to be good communicators (both orally and in writing) and be able to work as part of a team.
 Throughout our curriculum, our students are expected to develop each of these skills, eventually culminating in a near-professional performance during their Senior Research projects.
-In 2010-11, our students demonstrated what they had learned in a variety of ways.
-Nick Polley, a junior Physics and Applied Math major, worked with Dr. Casey Watson on a Leighty Scholars project (that continued into the Fall semester) which resulted in a paper entitled "Chandra X-ray Constraints on Sterile Neutrino Warm Dark Matter," currently in preparation for publication.
-Three senior physics majors performed year-long research projects: Justin Williams (working with Dr. Watson) studied supernovae, Bill Kersten (working with Dr. Watson) has developed a self-consistent theoretical model of Cepheid variable star pulsation periods, and Kevin McNelly (working with Dr. Martell) is using high-speed cameras to study the deformation of casters under heavy loads.
+In 2011-12, our students demonstrated what they had learned in a variety of ways.
+Nick Polley, a senior Physics and Applied Math major, worked with Dr. Casey Watson on his senior project which resulted in a paper entitled "Chandra X-ray Constraints on Sterile Neutrino Warm Dark Matter," recently accepted for publication.
+Two other students, Eddie Pluhar and Bret Henderson, completed Leighty Scholar research projects with Dr. Martell.
+All three students presented their research in professional settings multiple times, including at the 2012 April Meeting of the American Physical Society.